 To make matters worse, some root cause tools actually start by developing a “hypothesis” and then collecting information to verify (or perhaps disprove) the hypothesis.
 Extensive research has proven that once an investigator becomes invested in a particular hypothesis, his/her brain automatically starts looking for “facts” to confirm the hypothesis and disregards “facts” that are counter to the hypothesis.
 The result?
 You find what you want to find.
 This is not a robust root cause analysis process.

-TapRooT® 7-Step Process
+TapRooT® 7-Step Major Investigation Process

-Copyright 2008 by System Improvements, Inc. Used by permission.
+Copyright 2016 by System Improvements, Inc. Used by permission.

 Step 1: Planning

 The first tool from the TapRooT® Toolbox that helps an investigator collect info is the SnapCharT®.
-The investigator starts using this tool to organize the investigation and decide what evidence needs to be gathered and assigns a priority to securing evidence that might be lost.
+The investigator starts using this tool to organize the investigation and decide what evidence needs to be gathered and assigns a priority to secure evidence that might be lost.

 That’s the first secret.
 Get accurate, complete, necessary information to understand the incident.
 If you try to analyze assumptions, you will be guessing at the root causes and fixing your guesses.
 That would be a “bad practice.”

-Your knowledge (or lack of it) can get in the way of a good root cause analysis.
+Secret 3: Your knowledge (or lack of it) can get in the way of a good root cause analysis.

 Many think they can use the theory of cause & effect to find root causes.
-They assume that an experienced investigator who has seen a cause produce an effect can use that knowledge to diagnose future problems by using his/her experience to deduce the complex causal links (cause & effect chain) of an accident.
-This theory is the basis for many root cause analysis tools like 5-Whys, Cause-and-Effect Analysis, and FMEA.
+They assume that an experienced investigator who has seen a “cause” produce an “effect” can use that knowledge to diagnose future problems by using his/her experience to deduce the complex causal links (cause & effect chain) of an accident.
+This theory is the basis for many root cause analysis tools (5-Whys, Cause-and-Effect Analysis, and FMEA).

 But many don’t understand that even experienced investigators may be led astray by the assumptions behind cause & effect analysis.
 How?
 Read on…

 To combat the lack of knowledge, they recommend putting together teams of investigators with the hope that someone on the team will see the right answer.
-Of course, this depends on team selection to counter the inherent weakness of the assumption behind cause & effect.
+Of course, this depends on team selection to counter the inherent weakness of the assumption behind cause and effect.
 Also, it assumes that the rest of the team will recognize the right answer when another team member suggests it.
 Good luck!
 More likely, the “strongest” member of the team will lead the team to arrive at the answers that he/she is experienced with.

-TapRooT® Overcomes Favorite-Cause-Itis
+TapRooT® RCA Overcomes Favorite-Cause-Itis

 First, it keeps the investigation focused on “What happened?” while information is being collected.
 Because investigators don’t prematurely jump to finding causes, they are more likely to follow the evidence where it leads rather than following it where they want to go.

-But the real magic behind TapRooT®’s root cause analysis is the Root Cause Tree®.
-The Root Cause Tree® takes the knowledge of hundreds of experts and makes it available to every investigator.
-(For the impressive list of sources used to build the tree, see Chapter 1 of the TapRooT® Book.)
-This knowledge doesn’t have to be in the investigator’s head because it is built into the Root Cause Tree® and the Root Cause Tree® Dictionary.
-Applying these systematic methods helps TapRooT® Users keep from jumping to conclusions.
+But the real magic behind TapRooT® Root Cause Analysis is the Root Cause Tree® Diagram.
+The Root Cause Tree® Diagram takes the knowledge of hundreds of experts and makes it available to every investigator.
+(For the impressive list of sources used to build the tree, see Chapter 2, Section 2.5 of TapRooT® Root Cause Analysis Implementation – Changing the Way the World Solves Problems.)

-Interviews are not about asking questions.
+Secret 4: Interviews are NOT about asking questions.

-Let’s start with the popular 5-Why myth.
+Let’s start with the popular 5-Why myth…

 I won’t review all the problems with the 5-Why technique.
 I’ll just mention the one that most applies to interviewing.
 Consider this … what happens when you ask somebody a question like: